 VLAN IDs Identifier for the VLAN which may be any value between 1 and 4094 inclusive and must be unique (unless it is a VLAN associated with another bridge in a crossing VLAN).
-This interface is An interface can either be "internal (protected)" or "external (public)".
-If you select "internal (protected)", you are indicating that this interface is protected.
+An interface can either be "internal (protected)" or "external (public)".
+This interface is If you select "internal (protected)", you are indicating that this interface is protected.
 This protection includes the memorization of machines that have logged on to this interface, conventional traffic security mechanisms (TCP) and implicit rules for services offered by the firewall such as DHCP (see the chapter Implicit rules).
-Protected interfaces are represented by a shield ().
+Protected interfaces are represented by a shield [].
 If you select "external (public)", you are indicating that this part of the network is linked up to the internet.
 In most cases, the external interface, linked up to the internet, has to be in external mode.
 The shield icon disappears when this option is selected.
-Address range None (interface disabled) By selecting/unselecting this option, the interface will be enabled/disabled.
-By disabling an interface, it becomes unusable.
-In terms of use, this may correspond to an interface to be used in the near or distant future, but which is not active.
-An interface which has been disabled because it is not in use is an example of an additional security measure against intrusions.
-Dynamic IP (obtained by DHCP) The assigned IP address can be matched to a domain name via a DNS service provide (dyndns.org for example) in order to contact this firewall without having to know its IF address.
-This option is used when your firewall does not have a static IP address (e.g your service provider, or DHCP renews its IP address regularly).
+Address range None (interface By selecting/unselecting this option, the interface will be enabled/disabled.
+By disabled) disabling an interface, it becomes unusable.
+In terms of use, this may correspond to interface which has been disabled because it is not in use is an example of an additional security measure against intrusions.

+Dynamic IP (obtained by DHCP)

+The assigned IP address can be matched to a domain name via a DNS service provider [dyndns.org for example] in order to contact this firewall without having to know its IP an interface to be used in the near or distant future, but which is not active.
+An address.
+This option is used when your firewall does not have a static IP address (e.g., your service provider, or DHCP renews its IP address regularly).

 This feature can be enabled by selecting a dynamic DNS account that you would have configured earlier.
 The configuration of dynamic DNS clients is explained further in the document Dynamic DNS module.

 This field allows specifying to the firewall that the configuration of the bridge (IP address and mask) is defined by DHCP.
 In this case, the "DHCP" zone in the Advanced properties tab will be enabled.

-Address range inherited from the If the interface is part of a bridge, the address range of the bridge can be retrieved.
+Address range inherited from the bridge Fixed IP (static) If the interface is part of a bridge, the address range of the bridge can be retrieved.
 This zone will be grayed out if the interface does not belong to a bridge.